Chen-Ruan cohomology of M_{1,n} and \bar{M}_{1,n}: The Chen--Ruan cohomology of and as vector spaces

-\begin {notation} In order to simplify the notation, if $(A,g)$, $(A,g')$ are two twisted sectors, we shall write something like $(A,g/g')$ to denote the disjoint union of the two twisted sectors $(A,g)$ and $(A,g')$ in the Inertia Stack.

-When we simply write $A$ we refer to the image of the closed embedding of the twisted sector inside the original stack $X$ (see Remark \ref{closedsubstack}). \end{notation}
+\begin {notation} In order to simplify the notation, if $(A,g)$, $(A,g')$ are two twisted sectors, we shall write $(A,g/g')$ to denote the disjoint union of the two twisted sectors $(A,g)$ and $(A,g')$ in the inertia stack.
+When we write $A$ we refer to the image of the closed embedding of the twisted sector inside the original stack $X$ (see Remark \ref{closedsubstack}). \end{notation} We can then define the Chen--Ruan cohomology vector space. \begin {definition} (\cite[Definition 3.2.3]{chenruan}) Let $X$ be a smooth algebraic stack.
+Then the Chen--Ruan cohomology is by definition